AdobeDocs/analytics.en/help/components/c-segmentation/c-segmentation-workflow/seg-publish.md

 >[!NOTE]
 >
->Adobe Campaign behaves differently in that incurs an additional 24-hour latency on top of the 8-hour latency.
+>Adobe Campaign (Classic and Standard behaves differently in that it incurs an additional 24-hour latency on top of the 8-hour latency.

 ## Prerequisites